 Known as the “City of Pines,” Baguio, in the province of Benguet, is revered for its cool climate.
 In fact, it has always been the destination of choice for Filipinos wanting to beat the heat.

 The Jesuit Villa Mirador offers an enriching historical and spiritual journey with attractions such as a bamboo trail, a weather station, a labyrinth and an open-air café with views of the city and breathtaking sunsets.
-In addition, one of the most popular places in Baguio is the Bencab Museum, which oozes creative inspiration with some of the masterpieces of National Visual Arts Artist Ben Cabrera.
+In addition, one of the most popular places in Baguio is the Bencab Museum, which oozes creative inspiration with some masterpieces of National Visual Arts Artist Ben Cabrera.
 Meanwhile, the village of Winaca, in Benguet province, offers tourists a glimpse into the history and culture of the indigenous Igorot people.

-In Benguet, we also find new ecotourism and agro-tourism destinations such as Armando’s Lemon Farm and Polig’s Berry Farm.
+In Benguet, we also find new ecotourism and agro-tourism destinations, such as Armando’s Lemon Farm and Polig’s Berry Farm.
 With activities such as picking lemons and strawberries, visitors can reconnect with nature by enjoying its fruits firsthand.